People and Planet University League

 In the process of making the world more sustainable, where you put your money really matters.
 Recognising this, Bath Spa University has published a Responsible Investment Policy and convened an investment committee to ensure it is followed.
 The policy prevents us from investing in socially and environmentally damaging industries.

 Bath Spa University is currently considering whether a policy that restricts the career opportunities it offers to students is necessary.
-As a predominantly arts and humanities based university, our students don't generally find themselves looking for careers in the fossil fuel industry.
+As a predominantly arts and humanities based university, our students don't generally find themselves looking for careers in the fossil fuel, arms, mining or tobacco industries.

-Engaging with our staff and student community on sustainability issues is central to what we do.
+Engaging with our staff and student community on sustainability issues is a central part of our Sustainability Strategy.

 This includes: